 - Additional requirements may be required if the bicycle is electric, intended for users such as infants or toddlers (like push bikes), or if affixed with items such as racks or baskets, lights, and other accessories

-ACT Lab’s bicycle and bicycle accessory testing services
+What are the ACT Lab’s bicycle and bicycle accessory testing services?

 ACT Lab offers a comprehensive range of consultation and testing services to ensure bicycle consumer safety and compliance around the world.
 Our services extend beyond just testing with an industry-leading team of experts providing individualized guidance on product evaluation, research and development, auditing, and quality control.
 With four test labs and six corporate offices across the globe, we work with our customers to navigate the complicated world of bicycle testing and compliance through all aspects of the global supply chain to deliver safe and reliable products to consumers.